 So instead, we start our own gap analysis process with the definition of our future state.

-This is where having strategic focus areas really comes into play.
+This is where having strategic focus areas really comes in handy.
 Let's assume that you selected 'Innovation' as one of your focus areas.

 “To be recognized as one of the most innovative SaaS platforms in the industry.”